aravindakr95/todo-app-frontend/README.md

 ## :sparkles: License

-Todo API Backend is MIT licensed.
+Todo API Frontend is MIT licensed.
 Please refer LICENSE for more information.